History of Sarah McBride in Timeline

 In 2011, Sarah McBride was elected student body president at American University.

-In 2012, during her last week as student body president, Sarah McBride came out as a transgender woman in her college's student newspaper.
+During her last week as student body president in 2012, Sarah McBride came out as a transgender woman in her college's student newspaper, The Eagle, gaining international attention.

-In January 2013, Sarah McBride joined the board of directors of Equality Delaware.
+In January 2013, Sarah McBride joined the board of directors of Equality Delaware, becoming a leading advocate for legal protections and hate crime legislation for transgender Delawareans.

-In June 2013, legislation protecting Delawareans from discrimination based on gender identity and expression was signed into law, following lobbying efforts led by Sarah McBride.
+In June 2013, legislation protecting Delawareans from discrimination on the basis of gender identity and expression was signed into law by Governor Jack Markell, following lobbying efforts led by Sarah McBride and her family.

 2013: Graduation from American University